Boston Harbor Lighthouse

 One of the most daring rescues by a Boston lighthouse keeper involved the rescue of the U.S.S.
 Alacrity by Keeper Charles H. Jennings.
 On February 3, 1918, the U.S.S.
 Alacrity was wrecked on the ice-covered ledges off Little Brewster Island just before daybreak during a winter storm.
 Jennings realized that time was critical and fearing the wreck could slip off the ledge and sink immediately, he decided to attempt the rescue with his crew before putting up the distress signal to the lifesaving station in Hull.

-He had some lifesaving equipment given to him by the Massachusetts Humane Society, and one was a canon like Lyle gun to shoot a line to a wreck.
+He had some lifesaving equipment given to him by the Massachusetts Humane Society, with one of these pieces being a canon-like Lyle gun to shoot a line to a wreck.
 However, after four failed attempts, Jennings decided to grab his wooden dory and brought it down to the shore.
-Then, along with the help of two local sailors visiting him, whose last names were Hero and Harvey, they launched the dory over the ice and into the churning surf.
+Then, along with the help of two local sailors visiting him, whose last names were Hero and Harvey, they launched the dory over the ice and into the heaving surf.

 Twenty-four men, were clinging to the wreck in the freezing February temperatures, as the tenacious keeper and his crew dragged the boat over and between ice flows and finally reached near the wreck.
 Finally, after a number of attempts, they were able to secure a line to the survivors.
 After four time-consuming heroic trips from the wreck to the shore in the small boat, Keeper Jennings was able to sucessfully rescue all twenty-four men of the U.S.S.
 Alacrity, without any lives lost.